 Do any stakeholders on the MSG or broader constituency consider that a significant contract is missing, including prior to January 2021?

-Yes ☐No
+☒ Yes ☐No

-Elaborate:
+Elaborate: All licenses are disclosed.
+However, there are some annexes that are not publicly available.
+This includes MoUs signed with FQM for gold purchases and geophysical surveys; Ivanhoe Mines on exploration, and Barrick Gold on exploration among others.

 Has the MSG discussed if disclosing contracts that predate 1 January 2021 is a priority?
 If yes, what was the outcome of that discussion?

-Yes ☐No
+☒ Yes ☐No

-Elaborate:
+Elaborate: All the licenses are disclosed.

 Has the MSG conducted any analysis of the terms of the contracts with a view to monitoring compliance?

-☐ Yes No
+☐ Yes ☒No

-If yes, sources of where this analysis can be found:
+If yes, sources of where this analysis can be found: However, civil society has done some analysis that has leveraged contract disclosures to monitor compliance.

 Is the MSG aware of stakeholders using contract stipulations?
 Such as projects, studies or communications aimed at informing revenue projections, strengthening domestic resources mobilisation, supporting other national reforms or explaining contract terms to the public?

-☐ Yes No
+☐ Yes ☒No

 If yes, sources of where this analysis can be found: